min69u/Reforestation/README.md

-## Why do bees have sticky hair?
-Because they use honey combs!
+## Why was Pavlov's beard so soft?
+Because he conditioned it.